-Due to high integration and increased performance of LSI, functional failure analysis under LSI tester connection becomes very important.
+Due to high integration and increased performance of LSI. functional failure analysis under LSI tester connection becomes very important.
 DALS (Dynamic Analysis by Laser Stimulation) is a new method to analyze device operation conditions by means of laser radiation.
-Stimulate a device with a 1.3 μ m laser while operating it with test patterns by LSI tester.
+Stimulate a device with a 1.3 μm laser while operating it with test patterns by LSI tester.
 Then device operation status (pass/fail) changes due to heat generated by the laser.
-The pass/fail signal change is expressed as an image that indicates the point causing timing delay, marginal defect, etc.
+The pass/fail signal change is expressed as an image that indicates the point causing timing delay, marginal defect,

-by utilizing the "drive voltage - operating frequency" characteristics
+Concept of the analysis of a failed device by utilizing the "drive voltage - operating frequency" characteristics